Redistricting

 Indiana's Statewide Districts

-On May 10, 2011, Governor Daniels signed the state's new legislative and congressional districts into law.
+On May 10, 2011, Governor Daniels signed the state's current legislative and congressional districts into law.

 Maps